MarcoBonato2007/QuoteLike/README.md

 Lets you scroll quotes like a social media to build a collection of those you like.

 ## Downloading the app
-To use the app, please join the google group using the link in the about section of this repo.
+To use the app, please join the google group using the link in the about section of this repo for instructions.

 Currently the app is in a closed test, but it may launch on the global play store eventually.